Basel III Treatment of Mortgage Servicing Assets

 - In addition, MSRs, deferred tax assets and equity interests in unconsolidated financial entities are limited-in aggregate-to a 15 percent common equity component of tier one capital, above which they must be deducted from regulatory capital.

 - The unnecessarily punitive treatment of MSRs makes them one of the most costly asset classes in the entire Basel III framework, despite any actual evidence that the underlying risk warrants such punitive treatment.

-- In significant part due to the new Basel rules, banks of all sizes have sold MSR assets at a record pace, moving these assets to banks with smaller MSR exposures and to non-bank servicers.
+- In significant part due to the new Basel rules, many banks are aggressively shedding MSR assets, moving them to banks with smaller MSR exposures and to non-bank servicers.

-- Many of these transfers were driven by Basel-related issues, not necessarily by the core competencies of the parties involved.
+- Some of these transfers are driven by Basel-related issues, not necessarily by the core competencies of the parties involved.
 As a result, many banks that are strong servicers and want to remain in the business are forced to dramatically increase capital levels or shed the asset.